 Prior to discharge, you will be given specific care instructions and pain medication to help manage any discomfort.
 If drains are placed, you will be taught how to manage the drains prior to discharge.
 In some instances, external sutures may be necessary in addition to dissolvable sutures.
 If this is the case, you will have them removed at a follow-up appointment a week or two after the surgery.

 We typically recommend planning for three weeks away from work, school or other daily responsibilities.
 You may feel able to return sooner than this, but you should check with Dr. Andrews before doing so.
 You will need to allow your newly-shaped breasts plenty of time to recover, and it’s important not to strain yourself as this may jeopardize your health and your long-term results.
 Aside from sedentary work, mild exercise or day-to-day activities, we suggest limiting any strenuous exercises and heavy lifting for several weeks post-op.
 You will have several postoperative follow-up appointments with Dr. Andrews over the first few months after your surgery, so he can clear you to resume certain activities if he deems you ready.
 You can also use these appointments to address any questions or concerns you may have.
 If at any point you feel like you may be experiencing problems with your recovery, you will be able to reach our office to find out your best course of action.

 Contact Dr. Andrews Plastic Surgery

-If you are interested in a breast reduction surgery in the Cedar Rapids or Coralville, Iowa area, contact Dr. Andrews Plastic Surgery.
+If you are interested in a breast reduction surgery in the Coralville, Iowa area, contact Dr. Andrews Plastic Surgery.
 Our team is here to help you navigate the procedure and make sure that your safety and satisfaction are prioritized throughout the process.
 Call us today at 319-382-8230 to schedule your consultation or ask any other questions you may have.